Hick’s Law: Reducing Choices For Interface Design

 Employees Want Fewer Things To Learn

 The same thing goes for employee-facing products.
-People working with small businesses want to ease in learning the company's app.
-Whether it’s for customer support or for adding orders, users want to reduce troubleshooting.
+People working with small businesses want to learn the company’s app quickly.
+Whether for customer support or adding orders, users want to reduce troubleshooting.

 Using Hick’s Law will improve employee morale.
 As a result, navigating through the app will be a cakewalk.
 It reduces the chances of negative reviews.
 Therefore, employees will be satisfied.